-The 2012/2013 Stormwater Public Outreach plan ([Appendix A](#)) will be implemented.
-A new outreach plan will be developed to continue outreach until the August 2014 permit, evaluate current messages and message types, improve message delivery to target audiences.
+The 2019 - 2020 Stormwater Public Outreach plan ([Appendix A](#)) will be implemented.
+The Stormwater Public Outreach plan will be updated annually in an effort to better awareness levels throughout the community, and to continue educate and evaluate current messages and message types, improving message deliverables to target audiences.

 S5.B.1a.
-Implement the 2012/2013 Public Outreach Plan
+Implement the 2014 - 2016 Public Outreach Plan

-Educate the public, businesses and the development community about 1) potential pollution impacts of stormwater on receiving waters, 2) illicit discharges, and 3) the impact of development on stormwater pollution.
+Educate the public, businesses and the development community about:

+- 1) Potential pollution impacts of stormwater on receiving waters. - 2) Illicit discharges. - 3) The impact of development on stormwater pollution.

-In accordance with the 2012/2013 Public Outreach Plan, a general public message of "Now We Know Better" was developed and distributed.
-See accomplishments below.
+In accordance with the 2019-2020 Public Outreach Plan, a general public message of "Only Rain in the Drain!" is being distributed.
+See current accomplishments and planned activities below.